cognitedata/pygen/README.md

 The core functionality is to provide a Python client that matches a data model.
 This enables the developer for the following benefits

-* Client side validation of the data before writing it to CDF.
+* Client-side validation of the data before writing it to CDF.
 * Autocompletion is matching the data model in the integrated developer environment (IDE).
 This is important as it enables:
   * Discoverability of a data model through Python.
   * Reduced typing errors in development.
 * Keeping the language domain specific for the developer.
-Instead of working with generic concepts such as instances, nodes, edges, the developer can work with the concepts in the data model.
+Instead of working with generic concepts such as instances, nodes and edges, the developer can work with the concepts in the data model.

 ## Documentation